 During the 1945-1947 interlude, due to a dispute with his syndicate, Hogarth moved over to the Robert Hall Syndicate, where he created 'Drago', the adventures of a young Argentine nobleman battling post war Nazis in South America.
 While being in his second run on 'Tarzan', he additionally created 'Miracle Jones' for United Features, his first and only humorous series.
 In 1950 he completely abandoned his own comics production, to devote all his time to teaching at the Cartoonists and Illustrators School (later the School of Visual Arts), which he had founded with Silas Rhodes back in 1947.
 Hogarth taught at this school until 1970, and also authored a series of books on drawing and anatomy.

 In 1972, years after his final professional comics work, Hogarth returned to the field with a new 'Tarzan' book, adapting Burroughs first novel, 'Taran of the Apes'.
 This was followed in 1976 by 'Jungle Tales of Tarzan', a collection of four new 'Tarzan' stories by Hogarth.
-In the 1990s, he returned to the field once again with the comic book series 'Morphos the Shapechanger', published by Dark Horse.
-Burne Hogarth died in Angoulême in 1996, after suffering from a heart attack.
+In the 1990s, he returned to the field once again with the mini-series 'Morphos the Shapechanger' with Harry Hurwitz, that was published by Dark Horse.
+Burne Hogarth completed only one issue however.
+He passed away in Angoulême in 1996, after suffering from a heart attack.